The Organic Grains of Weatherbury Farm

 Buckwheat provides a high quality protein with all eight essential amino acids and is one of the best sources of protein in the plant kingdom.
 Despite its name, buckwheat actually doesn’t contain any wheat or the protein gluten.
 It is milled, however, on the same mill as wheat at Weatherbury so traces of wheat may remain, despite purging of the mill between flour types.
 Buckwheat contains Rutin, a phytonutrient, which is an important antioxidant for heart health supports liver, brain and digestive health.

-While buckwheat can be planted in the spring, at Weatherbury Farm it is planted after wheat to provide two crops in one year (an excellent soil utilization strategy).
-Buckwheat hulls make excellent garden mulch.
+At Weatherbury Farm it is planted after wheat to provide two crops in one year (an excellent soil utilization strategy).

 A splendid dark purple- black bean, grown throughout Latin America and at Weatherbury Farm.